deveshm/connormcgarr.github.io/_posts/2022-03-16-type-confusion-part-2.md

 Where we have currently overwritten our return address with a value of `0x4141414141414141`, we will place our first ROP gadget of `pop rax ; ret` there to begin our ROP chain.
 We will then write the rest of our gadgets down the rest of the stack, where our ROP payload will be executed.

-Our previous three ROP gagdets will place the string `calc` into RAX, the pointer where we want to write this string into RCX, and then a gadget used to actually update the contents of this pointer with the string.
+Our previous three ROP gadgets will place the string `calc` into RAX, the pointer where we want to write this string into RCX, and then a gadget used to actually update the contents of this pointer with the string.

 Let's update our `exploit.js` script with these ROP gadgets (note that `rp++` can't compensate for ASLR, and essentially computes the offset from the base of `chakracore.dll`.
 For example, the `pop rax` gadget is shown to be at `0x18003e876`.
 What this means is that we can actually find this gadget at `chakracore_base + 0x3e876`.)